 Modify hosts

-Some cloud providers will reset the hosts file upon reboot.
-You can make the hosts file immutable.
+Some cloud providers reset the hosts file on reboot, so you can make hosts immutable

 Generate an ED25519 key pair

-Next, add the public key content to authorized_keys
+Next, put the public key content into authorized_keys

 Configure sshd_config

-If you want to disable password login and only allow key-based authentication (recommended)
+If you want to disable password login and allow key-based login only (recommended)

 First switch to root